PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 ## __Technical requirements__

 The following labs will provide examples to put into practice concepts and procedures learned in this chapter.
-We will use Minikube on docker (--driver=Docker).
+We will use Minikube on docker (--driver=docker).
 You can use other Kubernetes implementations because we are going to use Kubernetes standar commands, available on any moder Kubernetes version (1.20+).
-We decided to use Minikube on Docker because this version allows us to fix the IP address used for the Minikube Host (in this case executed as a container).
+We have decided to use Minikube on Docker because this version allows us to fix the IP address used for the Minikube Host (in this case executed as a container).
 The lab will give you a good idea of CI/CD practices with the modern GitOps model by creating a fully functional CI/CD environment using GitLab and ArgoCD.
 We will separate the labs in different sections to help you follow the required steps.

-I will use my Linux desktop, but I will give you equivalent Powershell commands in case you use Microsfot Windows as your base operating system, although sometimes is even easier to open a WSL2 console on your Windows host and execute commands like __openssl__ or __base64__.
+I will use my Linux desktop, but I will give you equivalent Powershell commands in case you use Microsoft Windows as your base operating system, although sometimes it is even easier to open a WSL2 console on your Windows host and execute commands like __openssl__ or __base64__.

 >__IMPORTANT NOTE: Please stop Docker Desktop before creating your Minikube environemnt.
 Both can run at the same time but they will consume lot of hardware resources and you should choose the right Kubernetes context for your environment.__

-Ensure you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
+Ensure that you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
 For this chapter’s labs we will use the content of Chapter13 directory.

 You can use one of the following Kubernetes Desktop environments:
 - Docker Desktop (NetworkPolicy resources are not available at the time of writting this book in this platform)